John Leckie: Career

 In 1989 Leckie produced the Stone Roses' debut album, The Stone Roses.
 It was voted the best album of all time on a music poll taken by BBC Radio 6 Music and features as Number 1 on Observer's June 2004 "100 Greatest British Albums".
-Some months later he produced and mixed their single "Fools Gold", which reached in the UK singles chart.
-In early 1990, Leckie produced and mixed the single "One Love" which also charted at no. 4 in UK.
+Some months later he produced and mixed their single "Fools Gold", which reached no. 8 in the UK singles chart.
+In early 1990, Leckie also produced and mixed the single "One Love" which charted at no. 4 in the UK.
 Leckie also worked on the Stone Roses' 1994 album Second Coming.
 In 1995, Leckie produced All Change by the Liverpool band Cast, which became Polydor Records' highest-selling debut album.

-Leckie produced and engineered Radiohead's second album, The Bends (1995), which has been named one of the greatest albums by publications including All Time Top 1000 Albums, 1001 Albums You Must Hear Before You Die. and Rolling Stone's lists of the 500 Greatest Albums of All Time.
+Leckie produced and engineered Radiohead's second album, The Bends (1995), which has been named one of the greatest albums by publications including All Time Top 1000 Albums, 1001 Albums You Must Hear Before You Die and Rolling Stone's lists of the "500 Greatest Albums of All Time".
 Radiohead praised Leckie for demystifying the studio environment.
 The guitarist Jonny Greenwood said: "He didn't treat us like he had some kind of witchcraft that only he understands.
 There's no mystery to it, which is so refreshing."
 Nigel Godrich, who produced Radiohead's later albums, worked on The Bends as an engineer.
 He named Leckie as one of the producers who had taught him his craft, whom he had "watched directly and emulated".

 Leckie's next projects were the first two albums by Muse, Showbiz (1999) and Origin of Symmetry (2001).
 Muse drew comparisons to Radiohead, which Leckie dismissed, saying: "In the late 90s, any British band that sang passionately and played guitar was going to get compared to Radiohead."
 He said he had been invited to produce several "Radiohead copycats" after The Bends, and chose Muse because he had "intentionally looked for something different".
 When Muse won UK Single of the Year at the 2010 Music Producers Guild Awards, the songwriter, Matt Bellamy, thanked Leckie for "teaching us how to produce".